tauri-apps/tauri/.changes/tauri-data-drag-region-macos-maximize.md

 'tauri': 'patch:bug'
 ---

-On macOS, `data-tauri-drag-region` will now maximize when mouse doublick is up instead of when down, to allow cancelling it by moving it outside the drag element to match macOS native behavior.
+On macOS, allow cancelling maximization when doubleclick happens on `data-tauri-drag-region` by simply keeping the left moust button pressed and then moving the mouse away of the starting position of the click, which is consistent with the native behavior of macOS.